Eximee Dashboard

 `Eximee Dashboard` is a browser application that serves as the main entry point to the Eximee environment for bank employees, intermediaries, and partners.\

-Its primary task is to integrate Eximee modules and present data and tasks in a coherent, configurable interface.
+Its primary task is to integrate Eximee modules and present data and tasks in a consistent, configurable interface.

-* Providing the user with a single point of access to all Eximee applications and processes.
+* Provide the user with a single point of access to all Eximee applications and processes.

-* Enabling work in multiple contexts (tasks, cases, documents, forms).
+* Enable work in multiple contexts (tasks, cases, documents, forms).

-* Integration with identity, permission, and competency systems (AD, LDAP).
+* Integration with identity, permissions, and competency systems (AD, LDAP).

-* Flexible extension with micro-applications and low-code components.
+* Flexible expansion with microapplications and low-code components.

 ## System architecture

-`Eximee Dashboard` is based on a **micro-frontend**architecture, in which individual modules (e.g. Case Management, Forms, Notes, Calendar) operate as independent components, dynamically loaded in the context of the main container.
+`Eximee Dashboard` is based on a **microfrontend**, in which individual modules (e.g., Case Management, Forms, Notes, Calendar) operate as independent components, loaded dynamically in the context of the main container.

 ### **Architecture layers**